Categories

 • ½ lb ground pork or mild sausage

-• cups uncooked converted rice
+• cups white (converted) rice uncooked

 • 1 large egg